pftf/RPi4/Readme.md

 * This firmware was built from the
   [official EDK2 repository](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RaspberryPi/RPi4),
-  with no alterations.
+  with 0001-MdeModulePkg-UefiBootManagerLib-Signal-ReadyToBoot-o.patch applied to the edk2 submodule.
 If you need more information, please refer to that repository.

 &#x1F53A;&#x1F53A;&#x1F53A;&#x1F53A;&#x1F53A;&#x1F53A;&#x1F53A;&#x1F53A;&#x1F53A;